ahihi/rust-portaudio/README.md

 # ahihi's fork

-Adds very basic Windows support.
-The bindings are built against Mingw's PortAudio package.
+Adds support for static building on Windows.
 Currently this has been successfully tested with MSYS2/Mingw64 on Windows 8.1.

 # Installation